Shopify/polaris/src/components/DisplayText/README.md

 ### Display text

+Display text should be:

-- Be benefits-driven and focused on information that is most important to merchants
+- Benefits-driven and focused on information that is most important to merchants
 - Concise and scannable:
   - Use simple, clear language that can be read at a glance